Greek banks NBG and Eurobank face state rescue

 RECAPITALISATION FEARS

-Under a recapitalisation plan agreed with Greece's international lenders, the HFSF will supply most of the capital the banks need in exchange for new shares and contingent convertible bonds.
+Under a recapitalization plan agreed with Greece's international lenders, the HFSF will supply most of the capital the banks need in exchange for new shares and contingent convertible bonds.

 But to stay private, banks must ensure private investors buy at least 10 percent of their share offerings.
 Analysts have warned that Greece's banks will not be able to bounce back immediately despite an injection of billions of euros.